 The general temperature range for this plant is 65°- 80° degrees Fahrenheit.
-It prefers cool, humid conditions, but may tolerate the warmer temperatures during the summer.
+It prefers cool, humid conditions but may tolerate warmer temperatures during the summer.

-When grown outdoors, place the coin Peperomia in an area where it gets no direct sunlight and plenty of partial shade, especially if you live in a region where temperatures exceed 80° degrees Fahrenheit in the summer.
+When grown outdoors, place the coin Peperomia in an area with no direct sunlight and plenty of partial shade, especially if you live in a region where temperatures exceed 80° degrees Fahrenheit in the summer.

-During the spring and summer, thoroughly water plants and allow the soil to dry between watering.
+During the spring and summer, thoroughly water the Coin leaf plant and allow the soil to dry between watering.

 Pay attention to the soil.
 To avoid overwatering, stick one finger in the soil.
 If the soil is dry, water the plant.